ayatokura/ai-openscale/wos-monitor-overview.md

 - There are specific requirements depending on your selections.
 For more information, see [Numeric/categorical data](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-datan).

-- Before you can configure your monitors, you need to copy one of the code snippets to run.
+- Before you configure your monitors, copy one of the code snippets to run to establish the connection to Watson Machine Learning.
 Run the cURL command in your client application or the Python command in your data science notebook.
 This provides a way to log model deployment requests and write response data into the payload database.

 After you send the payload logging details, either by using the local {{site.data.keyword.pm_full}} method or by using the API, you must return to the **Payload logging** screen and click **I'm finished**.